ithrive/ithrive.github.io/home-pilates.md

 ---
 layout: info
-title: 'At Home Pilates'
+title: "At Home Pilates"
 permalink: /home-pilates/
-description: 'All the benefits of Pilates practice, in the comfort of your own home.'
+description: "All the benefits of Pilates practice, in the comfort of your own home."
 ---

 <section class="section section-splash">